janvishah21/score-dashboard/README.md

 ## Key Features :

 * Usage of Material UI for better user experience.
+* All 4 CRUD functionalities.
 * Input validation on add score form
     - Roll No. needs to be numeric string with 8 characters.
     - Marks input should be numeric and between 0 and 100 inclusive.
 * Sorting based upon score of any particular subject, roll no. and name of student.
 * Searching feature where user can search student based upon his/her roll no. or name.
-* Success or failure notification based upon api response.
+* Success or failure notifications based upon api response.
+* Edit score form in separate dialog box.
 * Client side pagination.
 * Grading system to get grade based upon percentage score.
 * Page Not Found Page for invalid url.